WheteThunger/VehicleDecayProtection/README.md

 - [Vehicle Vendor Options](https://umod.org/plugins/vehicle-vendor-options) - Automatically assigns ownership of vehicles purchased at vanilla NPC vendors if the player has permission
 - [Claim Vehicle Ownership](https://umod.org/plugins/claim-vehicle-ownership) - Allows players with permission to claim ownership of unowned vehicles using a command on cooldown
+- [Vehicle Deployed Locks](https://umod.org/plugins/vehicle-deployed-locks) - Optionally assigns ownership to vehicles when a lock is deployed onto them

 Alternatively, if the vehicle has a **code lock** or **key lock** attached to it via [Vehicle Deployed Locks](https://umod.org/plugins/vehicle-deployed-locks), this plugin will also check the `nodecay` permissions of the lock owner, if the lock is locked.